 Do you charge for an initial visit?

-No. As a courtesy to you and your family dentist, we will not charge a fee for discussing the feasibility of performing orthodontic treatment.
+No. As a courtesy to you and your family dentist, we will always discuss the feasibility of orthodontic treatment without charging a fee.

 How long will the first visit take?

-The first visit is scheduled for one hour.
+The first visit is scheduled for 75 minutes.
 At this initial appointment, Dr. Wilke will be evaluating your orthodontic needs as well as addressing any questions or concerns you may have about treatment.
 We will also take an x-ray and photographs to help us better diagnose your individual case.
 If you had recent x-rays taken, we will obtain copies from your dentist.

 Do you have any adult patients?